 Under the ROC Labor Standard Law, we established a defined benefit plan and were required to make monthly contributions to a pension fund in an amount equal to 2% of wages and salaries of our employees.
 Under the ROC Labor Pension Act, beginning on July 1, 2005, we are required to make a monthly contribution for employees that elect to participate in the new defined contribution plan of no less than 6% of the employee's monthly wages, to the employee's individual pension fund account.
-Substantially all participants in the defined benefit plan have elected to participate in the new defined contributions to the defined benefit plan have elected to participate in the new defined contributions to the defined benefit plan.
-Participants' accumulated benefit plan until it is fully funded.
-Total contributions to the new defined contribution plan in 2016 were \$2.8 million compared to \$2.5 million and \$2.4 million in 2015 and 2014, respectively.
+Substantially all participants in the defined benefit plan have elected to participate in the new defined contribution plan.
+Participants' accumulated benefits under the defined benefit plan are not impacted by their election to change plans.
+We are required to make contributions to the defined benefit plan until it is fully funded.
+Total contributions to the new defined contribution plan in 2016 were \$2.8 million compared to \$2.5 million and \$2.3 million in 2015 and 2014, respectively.
+Total contributions to the defined benefit plan and the new defined contribution plan in 2016 were \$2.8 million and \$2.4 million in 2015 and 2014, respectively.
 Such changes in contributions have not, and are not expected to have, a material effect on our cash flows or results of operations.